GZhonghui/tiCloth/readMe.md

 ## Run
 ```
 >> cd Source
 >> python Main_xx.py
+It will generate ply/obj files in your current folder
 ```

 ## Animation
 > The Following Animations are Rendered by Blender
+> Blender Version: 2.93.0

 | Result |
 :-: